To book Anne-Marie Imafidon MBE please contact your JLA Agent.

 Anne-Marie examines the vital importance of diversity in the tech sector, and how AI will impact the future workspace and workforce.
 Drawing on a wealth of experiences from running and starting social enterprises, Anne-Marie looks at how to take an idea and turn it into a reality, the use of social media in the process and the intersection between corporate social responsibility and workplace culture.

 She has served as a board member on the Department of Culture, Media and Sport’s Digital Skills Partnership and is a trustee for the Institute of the Future of Work.
-Anne-Marie has been named Woman of the Year by Barclays, has been featured as one of the top ten BAME leaders in tech by the Financial Times and was voted the second most influential woman in tech by Computer Weekly.
+She is also a part of Lewis Hamilton's commission to encourage more black people to work in motorsport.
+Anne-Marie has been named Woman of the Year by Barclays, has been featured as one of the top ten BAME leaders in tech by the Financial Times, and the most influential woman in UK tech by Computer Weekly.

 © Copyright 2020 JLA.
 All rights reserved.